Castle Bravo: Primary system

 The Castle Bravo device was housed in a cylinder that weighed 23,500 lb and measured 179.5 in in length and 53.9 in in diameter.

 The primary device was a COBRA deuterium–tritium gas-boosted atomic bomb made by Los Alamos Scientific Laboratory, a very compact MK 7 device.
 This boosted fission device had been tested in the Upshot–Knothole Climax event and yielded 61 ktonTNT (out of 50–70 kt expected yield range).
 It was considered successful enough that the planned operation series Domino, designed to explore the same question about a suitable primary for thermonuclear bombs, could be canceled.
-The implosion system was quite lightweight at 900 lb, because it eliminated the aluminum pusher shell around the tamper (Note: In the Mark 7 HE system, the irregularities in the implosion front were relatively small rendering the pusher component unnecessary.) and used the more compact ring lenses, (Note: Ring Lenses were used in conjunction with 1E23 type bridge-wire detonators.
-The ring lenses reduced weapon's external diameter by making the HE layer thinner, and their simultaneity of shock wave emergence was considerably higher compared to previous hyperboloid lenses, enabling better and more accurate compression (LA-1632, table 4.1).
+The implosion system was quite lightweight at 900 lb, because it eliminated the aluminum pusher shell around the tamper (Note: In the Mark 7 HE system, the irregularities in the implosion front were relatively small rendering the pusher component unnecessary.) and used the more compact ring lenses, (Note: Ring lenses were used in conjunction with 1E23 type bridge-wire detonators.
+The ring lenses reduced the weapon's external diameter by making the HE layer thinner, and their simultaneity of shock wave emergence was considerably higher compared to previous hyperboloid lenses, enabling better and more accurate compression (LA-1632, table 4.1).
 At the same time, since the high explosive layer was thinner it was less opaque for the X-rays emitted by the pit.) a design feature shared with the Mark 5, 12, 13 and 18 designs.
 The explosive material of the inner charges in the MK 7 was changed to the more powerful Cyclotol 75/25, instead of the Composition B used in most stockpiled bombs at that time, as Cyclotol 75/25 was denser than Composition B and thus could generate the same amount of explosive force in a smaller volume (it provided 13 percent more compressive energy than Comp B).
 The composite uranium-plutonium COBRA core was levitated in a type-D pit.
 COBRA was Los Alamos' most recent product of design work on the "new principles" of the hollow core.
 A copper pit liner encased within the weapon-grade plutonium inner capsule prevented DT gas diffusion into the plutonium, a technique first tested in Greenhouse Item.
 The assembled module weighed 1840 lb, measuring 30.5 in across.
 It was located at the end of the device, which, as seen in the declassified film, shows a small cone projecting from the ballistic case.
 This cone is the part of the paraboloid that was used to focus the radiation emanating from the primary into the secondary.